sashank3/dotact-ai/infra/README.md

-# Keenmind Infrastructure
+# Keenplay Infrastructure

-This directory contains the AWS CDK infrastructure code for the Keenmind Dota 2 Assistant application.
+This directory contains the AWS CDK infrastructure code for the Keenplay Dota 2 Assistant application.

 ## Architecture